There’s an old saying that the more things change, the more they stay the same.

 This also ties into another area in which you should be paying a lot of attention: building brand recognition, loyalty, and preference over just content marketing alone.

-➤ No matter where Google gets their information, there are still certain places your most loyal followers are going to look when they need an answer to a very specific question in your niche.
+➤ No matter where Google gets its information, there are still certain places your most loyal followers are going to look when they need an answer to a very specific question in your niche.

 You’ll still achieve the same end results.